Guide last updated by Hester Swift, September 2025

 Print sources

-IALS Library has a large collection of books on many different aspects of European Union law: see Library Catalogue.
-Most of the print titles are found in the fourth floor reading room at classmark GO1.A1.
+IALS Library has a large collection of books on many different aspects of EU law, print and electronic: see Library Search.
+Most of the recent print titles are in the fourth floor reading room, at classmark GO1.A1.

-The following are some of the journals in IALS Library which are specifically focused on EU or European law; almost all are available online as well as in printed format (see links on Library Catalogue):
+The following are some of the journals in IALS Library which are specifically focused on EU or European law.
+Almost all of them are available online as well as in hard copy, via links on Library Search.

 Columbia Journal of European Law